-When it comes to data centres, electricity makes up one of the major costs for businesses and organisations – after all, we always want access to our data right?
+When it comes to data centers, electricity makes up one of the major costs for businesses and organisations – after all, we always want access to our data right?

-DigiPlex has announced it is the first data centre operator to benefit from the new Norwegian tax relief scheme that reduces fees by 97 percent.
+DigiPlex has announced it is the first data center operator to benefit from the new Norwegian tax relief scheme that reduces fees by 97 percent.

 However, this tweet was soon followed by industry criticism from Green Mountain CEO, Knut Molaug as he claimed his company had been approved for the tax relief on Janaury 10, shortly after it came into effect.

 Regardless, it means benefits for all as according to DigiPlex, the company is passing the entire savings on to their customers which will equate to around a 25 percent decrease in their electricity bill.